+Updates

-Updates Any Head/Wife/"Wife" who was a Head/Wife/"Wife" in the previous wave is asked an "update" about the progress of their marriage and the births or adoptions of any additional kids.
+Any Head/Wife/"Wife" who was a Head/Wife/"Wife" in the previous wave is asked an "update" about the progress of their marriage and the births or adoptions of any additional kids.
 This includes last year's Wife who is now a single Female Head, a "Wife" who marries the Head and becomes a legal Wife, and a Head who splits off from a Wife, and so on.

 However, a stably and legally married, coresident couple who was response in the prior wave is not asked any marriage information.
 They are asked only child update information as a couple ("you and your wife").

+Complete histories

-Complete histories Anyone who is new to Head/Wife/"Wife"-hood (that is, they were not counted as any of these RTHs in the previous wave) is asked a complete marriage and fertility (child) history.
+Anyone who is new to Head/Wife/"Wife"-hood (that is, they were not counted as any of these RTHs in the previous wave) is asked a complete marriage and fertility (child) history.
 Complete histories are also asked for all Ofums.
 Please note that we want complete marriage and child histories for all current OFUMS, even if they have been OFUMS in other years and we already have this information.
 For all OFUMS, these questions are not just updates.

-Age & gender Gender and age cause minor adjustments to these rules about who gets asked what.
-Section J questions are asked only about those OFUMS who are aged 12-44.
+Age & gender

+Gender and age cause minor adjustments to these rules about who gets asked what.
+Section J questions are asked only about those OFUMS who are aged 12 - 44.
 Please note that some people can be offended about having these questions asked of young children, so tread lightly in those cases.
 Female Heads and Wives/"Wives" who qualify for updates are asked about children only if they are under age 45.

-Order of questions Section J should be asked in this order: first for head, then for Wife/ "Wife", and last for each qualifying OFUM.
-Names You will record names of children and spouses throughout this section.
+Order of questions

+Section J should be asked in this order: first for head, then for Wife/ "Wife", and last for each qualifying OFUM.

+Names

+You will record names of children and spouses throughout this section.
 All names will be removed from the data during processing by the study staff.
 If needed, reassure Rs that we will protect their privacy.
 We ask for names only to help us clarify family relationships among the family members.
 If R gives you only a first name, do not ask for a last name.

-Contra- dictory info on marriage status or Sometimes a Respondent gives you information that entirely contradicts our prelisted RTHs.
+info on marriage status or marriage date

+Sometimes R gives you information that entirely contradicts our prelisted RTHs.
 For example, a prelisted Head and "Wife" turn out to be a Head and Wife who have been married for several years.
-In order to obtain information on this marriage, treat these people just as if they had gotten married since last wave's interview-the 2007 "Wife" has become the 2009 Wife. date The reverse situation also occurs-the R tells you they have never been married to each other, but in previous interviews we've been given "married" as Head's marital status and a marriage date in Section J. Your prelisted Wife is now a "Wife" for 2009, and she is treated as if they had just divorced but had remained living together.
-We are not sure how these things happen-how Rs can change their minds about whether they got married in the past-but every year we come across a few cases with such problems.
+In order to obtain information on this marriage, treat these people just as if they had gotten married since last wave's interview - the 2009 "Wife" has become the 2011 Wife.

+The reverse situation also occurs - the R tells you they have never been married to each other, but in previous interviews we've been given "married" as Head's marital status and a marriage date in Section J. Your prelisted Wife is now a "Wife" for 2011, and she is treated as if they had just divorced but had remained living together.
+We are not sure how these things happen - how Rs can change their minds about whether they got married in the past - but every year we come across a few cases with such problems.